What this filing does

 • Stamped, signed dissolution deed.

-• Filed Form A with Registrar acknowledgement.
+• Filed change-form with the Registrar's acknowledgement.